Rosario, Cavite: Demographics

-In the 2020 census, the population of Rosario, Cavite, was 110,807 people, with a density of sigfig 110,807/38.16.
+In the 2024 census, the population of Rosario was 112,572 people, with a density of sigfig 112,572/38.16.

 Rosario's potential labor force comprises 59.25% of the figure given above, with the majority engaged in fishing and trade activities.
 The growth rate is 3.63%.

 Religion

-Roman Catholic is the prominent religion of Rosario.
+Roman Catholicism is the prominent religion of Rosario.
 There are two Catholic churches.
-One is in Poblacion,The Most Holy Rosary Parish, and another one in Ligtong,San Isidro Labrador Parish.
+One is in Poblacion, The Most Holy Rosary Parish, and another one in Ligtong, San Isidro Labrador Parish.
 Recently, Islam was introduced by the Maranao business people from Mindanao.
 The other religions in Rosario includes Iglesia ni Cristo and Born Again Christians.